 admisimus eique omnia iura honores privilegia ad hunc gradum pertinentia libenter concessimus.
 Cuius rei testimonio nomina nostra die mensis DATE Anno Salutis YEAR et Vniversitatis conditae YEAR Philadelphiae subscripsimus

 [HIC GRADVS CONLATVS EST CVM LAVDE/MAGNA CVM LAVDE/SVMMA CVM LAVDE]

 GREETINGS TO ALL WHO MAY READ THESE LETTERS

-Whereas it is the ancient custom of academics to honor with a proper title those who are distinguished in sciences or arts, therefore by authority of the Trustees committed to us, following approval of his/her studies by the Faculty, we have admitted
+Whereas it is the ancient custom of academics to honor with a proper title those who are distinguished in sciences or arts, therefore by authority of the Trustees committed to us, following approval of studies by the Faculty, we have admitted

 to the degree of

-and to him/her we have freely granted all rights, honors and privileges pertaining to this degree.
+and we have freely granted all rights, honors and privileges pertaining to this degree.
 In testimony of which we have appended our names at Philadelphia on this DATE in the year of grace YEAR and in the YEAR of the University.

 [This degree is conferred with Distinction/With Great Distinction/With Highest Distinction]

 (Only undergraduate and law graduates may have honors distinctions)